Fall Birds of Glacier

 Meeting Place: Glacier Institute Field Camp.

-Itinerary (subject to change): We will begin at Field Camp at 7 a.m., followed by spending an hour viewing slides and discussing the various habitats we will be exploring, along with common birds we expect to see during our time in the field.
+Itinerary: (subject to change due to trail closures and weather) We will begin at Field Camp at 7 a.m., followed by spending an hour viewing slides and discussing the various habitats we will be exploring, along with common birds we expect to see during our time in the field.
 We will also learn how avian species found inside the park prepare for the shift from summer to fall and winter, from changes in behavior and diet to how mixed flocks communicate and share information.
 After the classroom time, we will head out into the field to hike along McDonald Lake and McDonald Creek, in the old growth of the large trees of Avalanche Cedars and then to a fen and wet meadow or two for songbirds, waterfowl and birds of prey.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Park Entrance Fees: Participants are responsible for purchasing their park entry passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280.

 Equipment: You will receive a Field Camp gear list once your register.
 Most importantly are comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
 Weather can be varied so please be prepared with appropriate clothing, and warm layers.
 Binoculars are highly recommended and field guides of your choice.

 Physical Requirements: Easy to moderate difficulty.
 While some birding will be done on flat surfaces in areas along Lake McDonald, McDonald Creek, and Trail of the Cedars, we will be hiking at a slow pace on trails and in areas that may be brushy and uneven; up to 3 miles and elevation gains of 1000 feet.